ABCpy: A High-Performance Computing Perspective to Approximate Bayesian Computation: Acknowledgments

 The work was supported by Swiss National Science Foundation Grant No. 105218\_163196 (Statistical Inference on Large-Scale Mechanistic Network Models).
 We also thank Swiss National Super Computing Center for providing computing resources.
+LP is supported by the EPSRC and MRC through the OxWaSP CDT program (EP/L016710/1).

-\section{Appendix}
+\begin{appendix}